Experimental space-division multiplexed polarization-entanglement distribution through 12 paths of a multicore fiber

+The 19-MCF was fabricated at CREOL in the University of Central Florida, where stack and draw methods were used in the fabrication process.
+A set of 19 trenches-assisted core rods were placed in a hexagonal array inside a jacketing tube, then a set of packing rods of different sizes made out of silica were used to fill up the space between the core rods.
+Once the preform is assembled, the fiber was fabricated in our drawing tower.
+The fiber was designed to support the fundamental mode at $1550\,$nm, its cores have a diameter of $\sim 8.5\,\mu$m with an index difference $\Delta$n=$5.5\times10^{-3}$ with respect to silica, whereas the trench has an index difference $\Delta$n=$-5\times10^{-3}$ with respect to silica.
 The 19 cores of the $411\,$m long MCF are arranged in an array with hexagonal symmetry with a core-to-core distance of $\sim 32.25$ $\mu$m (see Fig. \ref{fig:mcf-spdc}, a).
 The array of 19 cores naturally consists of a central core and two hexagonal rings of cores to which we refer to as the inner ring (6 cores closest to the central core) and the outer ring (12 cores at the circumference of the fiber end-face) (see Fig. \ref{fig:mcf-spdc}, a).
-The transmission characteristics of each individual core of the MCF are designed to closely match conventional SMF.
 A trench structure was implemented to reduce inter-channel cross-talk.
 The MCF was connected to a fan-in/fan-out (FIFO) device which interfaced each core to a SMF with an insertion loss $\leq3$ dB per core.